David Conway (philosopher)

 David Conway (born 1947) is a British academic philosopher who has written several books on philosophy and politics.
 He has been described as "a classical liberal who thinks nations are essential".

+Life

-Conway grew up in London, read Philosophy as an undergraduate at Cambridge University in the 1960s and went on to obtain his doctorate in Philosophy from University College London.
+Conway grew up in London, where he attended St Olave's Grammar School.
+He read Philosophy as an undergraduate at Clare College, Cambridge, in the 1960s and went on to obtain his doctorate in Philosophy from University College London.
 He taught at Middlesex University for over thirty years, where he was Professor of Philosophy.
 He subsequently worked at Roehampton University as a senior research fellow in Theology and Religious Studies.
-Conway then worked for CIVITAS, an independent British think tank, as a senior research fellow.
+Conway then worked for Civitas, an independent British think tank, as a senior research fellow.